 Choosing The Color

 You can buy a body that has already been painted and finished.
 Alternatively, you can buy one unfinished and decide to paint it your own custom color.
-Or leave it with the natural finish.
+Or leave it with a natural finish.

 Even if you buy a body that has a color you’re not too fond of, you can have it resprayed to a color that you want.
 The options are endless when it comes to color finishes.